jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

-    &nbsp;Lift them out with a slotted spoon and drain them off, place your rolls on a tray lined with non stick baking paper. **Add toppings to the rolls at this point.**
+    &nbsp;Lift them out with a slotted spoon and drain them off, place your rolls on a tray lined with non stick baking paper. **Add toppings of choice to the rolls at this point.**

     **Bake in the oven at 200-220 for 20 mins maybe more maybe less depending on